 Parallel but much quieter, Whitehead Street is also home to several popular attractions.
 The Hemingway Home, where the famous writer once lived and worked, has a captivating story to tell.

-A proud tradition on the US island is the nightly sunset celebration.
+A proud tradition in Key West is the nightly sunset celebration.
 When the sun is about to disappear below the horizon, locals and visitors gather on the iconic Mallory Square to enjoy the most glowing show there is to behold.